bhartl/bio-feedback/examples/session/README.md

    - Start *OpenSignals (r)evolution* data acquisition by clicking on the **Record Button**.

 #### g.tech Unicorn
-To stream the *g.tec Unicorn* data to the [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer), the **UnicornLSL client** needs to be installed.
+1) To stream the *g.tec Unicorn* data to the [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer), the **UnicornLSL client** needs to be installed.
-A pre-built of the **UnicornLSL client** can be found in the [`biofb/pipeline/LSL-Unicorn` folder](../../biofb/pipeline/LSL-Unicorn); it is supported under Windows 10 ([Win64/UnicornLSL.exe](../../biofb/pipeline/LSL-Unicorn/Win64/UnicornLSL.exe)), a Linux version is not (yet?) available.
+A Windows 10 built of the **UnicornLSL client** can be found in the [`biofb/pipeline/LSL-Unicorn` folder](../../biofb/pipeline/LSL-Unicorn); it is supported under Windows 10 ([Win64/UnicornLSL.exe](../../biofb/pipeline/LSL-Unicorn/Win64/UnicornLSL.exe)), a Linux version is not (yet?) available.

-The **UnicornLSL client** is a GUI-application which can be connected to the *g.tec Unicorn Black Suit* (by selecting the corresponding device an clicking on `Open`) and which can `Start`/`Stop` a stream to the LSL.
+2) The **UnicornLSL client** is a GUI-application which can be connected to the *g.tec Unicorn Black Suit* (by selecting the corresponding device an clicking on `Open`) and which can `Start`/`Stop` a stream to the LSL.
-Once a connection to the *Unicorn* is open, a corresponding stream should then be visible in the LSL.
+Once a *Unicorn* stream is started, a corresponding stream should then be visible in the LSL.

 If something does not work, the **UnicornLSL client** can be **manually installed**.
 To manually install the **UnicornLSL client** closely follow the setup-instructions for the